mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 - The [GitLab Restart](#gitlab-restart) section is used to explain a required restart or reconfigure of GitLab.

-### Troubleshooting

-For troubleshooting sections, provide as much context as possible so users can identify their problem and resolve it on their own.
-You can facilitate this by making sure the troubleshooting content addresses:

-1. The problem the user needs to solve.
-1. How the user can confirm they have the problem.
-1. Steps the user can take towards resolution of the problem.

-If the contents of each category can be summarized in one line and a list of steps aren't required, consider setting up a [table](#tables).
-Create headers of _Problem_ \| _Cause_ \| _Solution_ (or _Workaround_ if the fix is temporary), or _Error message_ \| _Solution_.

 ## Feature flags

 Learn how to [document features deployed behind flags](../feature_flags.md).
 For